houndci/hound/doc/SECURITY.md

 [Redis to Go]: http://redistogo.com

-We use your GitHub token to add the [@houndci] GitHub user to your repository via the [GitHub collaborator API][api1].
-@houndci is added to a "Services" team within your organization and creates the "Services" team if it doesn't exist.
+We use your GitHub token to add the [@houndci] GitHub user to your repository via the [GitHub collaborator API][api1]. @houndci will be added to a team that has access to the enabled repository.
+If an existing team cannot be found, we'll create a "Services" team with *push* access to the enabled repository.
+This is necessary for @houndci to see pull requests, make comments, and update pull request statuses.
-Your GitHub user will need admin privileges for that repository.

 [@houndci]: https://github.com/houndci
 [api1]: https://developer.github.com/v3/repos/collaborators/#add-collaborator